-The density power divergence, proposed by Basu et al.~(1998), becomes very popular now-a-days in the context of robust inference.
-It uses the philosophy of weighted likelihood estimating equation, where the outlying observations having low model probability are down-weighted by a non-zero power $\alpha$ of the model density.
+The density power divergence (DPD), proposed by Basu et al.~(1998), has become very popular now-a-days in the context of robust inference.
+It uses the philosophy of weighted likelihood estimating equation, where the outlying observations having low model probabilities are down-weighted by a non-zero power $\alpha$ of the model density.
 Thus, the density power divergence is defined in terms of the tuning parameter $\alpha$ as follows:

 For $\alpha = 0$, the corresponding divergence can be defined as the continuous limit of the above divergence as $\alpha \downarrow 0$, which is nothing but the Kulback-Leibler divergence:

 For independent and identically distributed sample $X_1, \ldots, X_n$ from a population to be modeled by a parametric family $\{f_\theta:\theta \in \Theta\}$, the minimum density power divergence estimator (MDPDE) of the parameter of interest $\theta$ has to be obtained by minimizing the divergence between the data and model density, or equivalently by minimizing the quantity